barrettotte/IBMi-Book/docs/core/ibmi/pdm.md

 The first source physical file we need in the next chapter is **QCLLESRC** to hold our control language (CL) programs.

 For now, we will use the menu driven approach to getting to the right command to mix it up a bit.
-To change to our previously created library: In the command line, execute the command ```CHGCURLIB BOLIB```
+To change to our previously created library: In the command line, execute the command ```CHGCURLIB YOURLIB```

 Now, we'll start PDM to work with objects in our library.
-Execute the command ```WRKOBJPDM BOLIB```
+Execute the command ```WRKOBJPDM YOURLIB```

 Press **F6** to start creating a file.